ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Introduction

 In cost-volume-based stereo matching, lightweight feature extractors such as MobileNetV2 \cite{saikia2019autodispnet}, utilized in \cite{25_acvnet, xu2024igev++}, and EfficientNetV2 \cite{tan2021efficientnetv2}, adopted in \cite{chen2024mocha, xu2023iterative}, help reduce runtime.
 However, the primary computational bottleneck lies in the cost volume and the subsequent 3D aggregation block.
 Constructing a large cost volume across the full range of disparities not only stores significant redundant information \cite{zheng2023diffuvolume} but also necessitates a large 3D convolution-based aggregation unit for processing.
 On the other hand, naively constructing a small-scale cost volume to achieve real-time performance often results in a significant loss of accuracy.

 {

 A small-scale cost volume lacks the capacity to store sufficient matching information, making it challenging to achieve high accuracy.
 To address this limitation while maintaining real-time performance, various strategies have been proposed.
-These include employing edge-aware upsampling \cite{1_stereonet}, guiding aggregation with initial features \cite{11_cgistereo, xu2024igev++, 12_coex}, upsampling low-resolution cost volumes within a bilateral grid guided by image features \cite{9_bgnet, 20_ebstereo}, enriching small-scale cost volumes using a lightweight 2D disparity estimator network \cite{chen2021multi}, and leveraging lightweight feature-guided refinement techniques \cite{18_deeppruner}.
+These include employing edge-aware upsampling \cite{1_stereonet}, guiding aggregation with initial features \cite{11_cgistereo, xu2024igev++, 12_coex, electronics14050892}, fusing image features with multi-scale cost volumes \cite{sym17081214}, upsampling low-resolution cost volumes within a bilateral grid guided by image features \cite{9_bgnet, 20_ebstereo}, enriching small-scale cost volumes using a lightweight 2D disparity estimator network \cite{chen2021multi}, and leveraging lightweight feature-guided refinement techniques \cite{18_deeppruner}.
 These methods aim to mitigate the information loss associated with small-scale cost volumes and enhance real-time stereo matching performance.

 {